Debt Consolidation Mortgages & Remortgages

 Further Advance

-This is essentially increasing the amount of your existing loan, without changing the mortgage terms or provider, although the additional borrowing may be offered at a higher rate of interest.
+This is essentially increasing the amount of your existing loan without changing the mortgage terms or provider, although the additional borrowing may be offered at a higher interest rate.

 There is typically a minimum amount that you can increase your loan by (often in the region of £5k).
-There is also often a maximum percentage you’ll be able to increase the LTV (Loan to Value) of your borrowing to, and it’s typically capped at around 85%.
-You may also have to pay administrative fees for the arrangement of the additional borrowing.
+There is also often a maximum percentage you’ll be able to increase the LTV (Loan to Value) of your borrowing, typically capped at around 80%.
+You may also have to pay administrative fees to arrange the additional borrowing.

 If your lender offers this facility, you’ll need to meet their criteria for borrowing more, which will vary from one lender to the next, but usually means: